 and to return every day to guide her students toward a better tomorrow.

 To Teach the Incomprehensible:

 We live in a world of overwhelming suffering.
 From genocide and ethnic cleansing to wealth inequality and food insecurity, there is no corner of the world untouched by the ravages of political pain.
-In my experience, students tend to “shut down” when confronted with the harsh realities of contemporary global societies, attributing suffering to a range of dynamics from “natural reality” to the ubiquitous presence of “evil” in the human world.
+Students tend to shut down when confronted with the harsh realities of contemporary global societies, attributing suffering to a range of dynamics from “natural reality” to the ubiquitous presence of “evil” in the human world.
 Students thus exhibit a willingness to throw up their hands in a “there’s nothing I can do about it so I’d rather not think about it and I’d prefer that you not try to teach me about it” fashion.
 It is an educator’s responsibility to overcome these forms of student resistance in order to teach the incomprehensible.
-From reification within the context of culture studies to heteronomy against the background of international political economics, I ask that my students engage difficult, controversial, and sensitive topics from critical and analytical perspectives.
-I therefore introduce my students to a body of interdisciplinary resources that illuminate relevant themes and concepts, not to “overload” them with information, but to contextualize their academic pursuits.
+From reification within the context of mass political violence to heteronomy against the background of international political economics, I ask that my students engage difficult, controversial, and sensitive topics from critical and analytical perspectives.
+I therefore introduce my students to a body of interdisciplinary resources that illuminate relevant themes and concepts, not to overload them with information, but to contextualize their academic pursuits.

 To Explain What Must Never Be Justified: